QuantEcon/lecture-python.myst/_sources/markov_asset.md

 \bar p := \frac{\beta d}{1-\beta}
 ```

-This price is the equilibrium price in the constant dividend case.
+This is the equilibrium price in the constant dividend case.

 Indeed, simple algebra shows that setting $p_t = \bar p$ for all $t$
-satisfies the equilibrium condition $p_t = \beta (d + p_{t+1})$.
+satisfies the difference equation $p_t = \beta (d + p_{t+1})$.

 ### Example 2: Dividends with Deterministic Growth Paths

 Consider a growing, non-random dividend process $d_{t+1} = g d_t$
 where $0 < g \beta < 1$.

-While prices are not usually constant when dividends grow over time, the price
+While prices are not usually constant when dividends grow over time, a price
-dividend-ratio might be.
+dividend-ratio can be.

 If we guess this, substituting $v_t = v$ into {eq}`pdex` as well as our
 other assumptions, we get $v = \beta g (1 + v)$.